loryanstrant/BookingsWithMeSignatureManager/README.md

 - Azure Automation account
   - Exchange Online Management module for PowerShell installed
   - Run As account created
-  - Exchange Administrator role assigned
+  - Exchange Administrator role assigned<br>
-  Follow this blog for steps on how to achieve this: https://practical365.com/use-azure-automation-exchange-online/
+  Follow this blog for steps on how to achieve the above steps: https://practical365.com/use-azure-automation-exchange-online/

 Steps required to install:
 1. Import the solution into Power Apps / Power Automate